ReSA Code of Conduct

 In some cases the ReSA Steering Committee may determine that a public statement will need to be made.
 If that is the case, the identities of all involved parties and reporters will normally remain confidential unless those individuals instruct us otherwise.
 The ReSA Steering Committee may decide to identify details of code of conduct violators in order to safeguard the community as a whole.

 Take care of each other.
-Alert the ReSA Steering Committe if you notice a dangerous situation, someone in distress, or violations of this code of conduct, even if they seem inconsequential.
+Alert the ReSA Steering Committee if you notice a dangerous situation, someone in distress, or violations of this code of conduct, even if they seem inconsequential.

 6. How to Submit a Report

 If you feel your safety is in jeopardy or the situation is an emergency, contact local law enforcement before making a report to ReSA.
 ReSA is committed to promptly addressing any reported issues.
 If you have experienced or witnessed behavior that violates the ReSA Code of Conduct, please send an email to email@example.com.
 These emails are sent to two staff from ReSA’s fiscal sponsor, Code for Science and Society: Danielle Robinson, President & Co-Executive Director; and Jessica Hardwicke, Sponsored Projects Services Manager; and the ReSA Director, Michelle Barker.
+An alternate contact is Daniel S. Katz, Chair of the ReSA Steering Committee.
 Please provide as much information as you can about the incident, such as where and when it occurred.

 This code of conduct has been adapted from the US-RSE Association Code of Conduct, which builds on the NumFocus Code of Conduct, which was itself adapted from numerous sources, including the Geek Feminism wiki, created by the Ada Initiative and other volunteers, which is under a Creative Commons Zero license, the Contributor Covenant version 1.2.0, the Bokeh Code of Conduct, the SciPy Code of Conduct, the Carpentries Code of Conduct, and the NeurIPS Code of Conduct.